Finnish Air Force: Continuation War (1941–1944)

 Dornier Do 17s (received as a gift from Hermann Göring in 1942) and Junkers Ju 88s improved the bombing capability of the Finnish Air Force.
 The bomber force was also strengthened with a number of captured Soviet bombers, which had been taken in large numbers by the Wehrmacht during Operation Barbarossa.
 The bomber units flew assorted missions with varying results, but a large part of their time was spent in training, waiting until the time came to use the aircraft.
 Thus the bomber squadrons of Flying Regiment 4 were ready for the summer battles of 1944, which included for example the Battle of Tali-Ihantala (June to July 1944).

 While the FAF was successful in its mission, conditions were not easy.
 Spare parts for the FAF planes were scarce — parts from the US (Buffalo and Hawk), Britain (Hurricanes), and Italy (G.50) were unavailable for much of the war.
 Repairs took often a long time, and the State Aircraft Factory was burdened with restoration/repair of captured Soviet planes and of foreign aircraft with many hours of flight time, and with the development of indigenous Finnish fighter types.
 Also, one damaged bomber took up workshop space equalling three fighters.

 Finland was required to expel or intern remaining German forces as part of its peace agreement with the Soviets in September 1944.
 As a result, the Finns' fought their final air battles against retreating Luftwaffe units.

 The Finnish Air Force did not bomb any civilian targets during either war.
-Curiously, overflying Soviet towns and bases was also forbidden, as to avoid any unneeded provocations and to spare equipment.
+Overflying Soviet towns and bases was also forbidden, as to avoid any unneeded provocations and to spare equipment.

 The Finnish Air Force shot down 1,621 Soviet aircraft while losing 210 of its own aircraft during the Continuation War.

 After World War II

-See also The Finnish Air Force 1944–60

 The end of World War II in 1945 and the Paris peace talks of 1947 brought about some limitations imposed on the FAF.
 For example, the Finnish Air Force could have: